sintez89/sintez89/README.md

 ## Hi there!
 I`m Ivan 👋
-### I’m working on Java, Spring, Maven, Git, Mongo DB, Redis, MYSQL and etc. You can see my works in the repositories.
+### I’m working with Java, Spring, Maven, Git, Mongo DB, Redis, MYSQL and etc. You can see my works in the repositories.

 ## About me